kelvinbuz/kelvinbuz/README.md

 #### 🚀 About Me

 I'm a passionate tech enthusiast with a diverse background in website development, computer hardware, network administration, and graphic design.
-I thrive on creating innovative solutions—whether that's building visually appealing websites, optimizing network performance, or designing graphics that stand out.
+I thrive on creating innovative solutions—whether th[...]

 #### 🛠️ Skills